-When the ignition switch is placed in the ON position, NISSAN Voice Recognition is initialized, which takes a few seconds.
-If the button is pushed before the initialization completes, the system will not accept any command.
+When the ignition switch is placed in the ACC or ON position, voice recognition is initialized, which takes a few seconds.
+If the button is pushed before the initialization completes, the system will announce "Hands-free phone system not ready" and will not react to voice commands.